-Here we compare the water balance distribution with other research basin in the region, the KWBS station, the Kontakovy creek watershed (area 21.3 km, average altitude 1070 m).
-The value of ET for the KWBS is assessed within the range from 114 to 137 mm (Lebedeva et al., 2017; Zhuravin, 2004).
+Here we compare the water balance distribution with data from the other research basin in the region, the KWBS station, the Kontakovy creek watershed (area 21.3 km, average altitude 1070 m).
+The value of ET for the KWBS is assessed to be within the range 114 to 137 mm (Lebedeva et al., 2017; Zhuravin, 2004).
 Mean annual precipitation and streamflow reached 420 and 280 mm for the period 1948-1997.

 The average and median Nash-Sutcliffe efficiency (NS) for the Suntar River amounted to 0.75 in 1957-1964.
 The same value for the period of 1966-2012 is lower (average 0.58, median 0.67 with maximum and minimum values of 0.88 and -0.90, respectively).
-We attribute this decrease of efficiency to the lack of meteorological data in the second period.
-Overall, despite some overestimation of streamflow, the calculated streamflow hydrographs match the observed ones quite satisfactorily, both in phases and absolute discharge values.
-Overestimation of simulated streamflow during spring freshet may be associated with the spread of underchannel taliks.
-In spring dry alluvial deposits in the river channels are filled with snowmelt water and delay the start of freshet and decrease its magnitude (Grave et al., 1964).
+We attribute this decrease of efficiency to the lack of meteorological data in the second period, with two stations being unavailable.
+Overall, despite some overestimation of streamflow, the calculated streamflow hydrographs match the observed ones quite satisfactorily, both in shape and absolute discharge values.
+Overestimation of simulated streamflow during the spring freshet may be associated with the spread of underchannel taliks.
+In spring, dry alluvial deposits in the river channels are filled with snowmelt water and delay the start of freshet and decrease its magnitude (Grave et al., 1964).
 Such phenomena are also described by Mikhaylov (2013).

 We also compared simulated and observed maximum discharges.
-The maximum simulated and observed discharges were 1200 and 1659 respectively during 1957-1964 and 1905 and 1910 during 1966-2012 for the Suntar River basin (Table).
+The maximum simulated and observed discharges were 1200 and 1659 respectively during 1957-1964 and 1905 and 1910 during 1966-2012 for the Suntar River basin (Table 5).

 Based on the simulation results, the contribution of each runoff formation complex (RFC) into total streamflow of the Suntar River was evaluated (Table 6, Fig. 7).
-Goltsy complex that covers only 7% of the basin provides 20% of the total streamflow, and the runoff coefficient reaches 0.91.
-Tundra is the largest contributor to the runoff formation at the Suntar river catchment - 49% of the total runoff, with a runoff coefficient of 0.74.
-The total streamflow from the taiga and sparse forest landscapes, which take 56% of the territory, is about 31%.
+The goltsy complex that covers only 7% of the basin provides 20% of the total streamflow, and the runoff ratio (total runoff/total precipitation) averages 0.91.
+Tundra is the largest contributor to the runoff formation at the Suntar river catchment - 49% of the total runoff, with a runoff ratio of 0.74.
+The total streamflow from the taiga and sparse forest landscapes, which occupy 56% of the territory, is about 31%.
 The contribution of the goltsy landscape increases in dry years and may reach up to 28% (for example, in 1963 the total annual streamflow was only 130 mm, while the streamflow from the goltsy complex was simulated as 513 mm).

-8. Simulated streamflow trends
+4.6 Simulated streamflow trends